alextana/project-f/README.md

 - Offline Availability: The application is fully functional offline.
 - Optimistic Updates: Changes are applied instantly locally and then synced in the background.
 - Efficient Sync: Intelligent synchronization algorithms minimize data transfer and ensure conflict resolution.
-- [Explain any specific local-first technologies or strategies you use, e.g., IndexedDB, local storage APIs, CRDTs for future sync]